 Katherine Coate is a Senior at Miami University pursuing a degree in Diplomacy and Global Politics with minors in German and European Area Studies.
 Katherine has been with tPP since August 2019.
 As a senior coder Katherine has enjoyed learning about the criminal justice system and doing social science research.
 Katherine was an intern at the US Committee for Refugees and Immigrants for the 2019 summer and was a Miami University Global Studies Scholar.
 She is currently looking for a job in public policy research or refugee programing.

 Hallie Filson is a senior at Miami University pursuing a degree in Diplomacy & Global politics with regional focuses on the Middle East and Russia, and minors in French and Criminology.
-Hallie has been with tPP as a pre-coder since the summer of 2020.
+Hallie is a coder and has been with tPP since the summer of 2020.
 Joining tPP to learn more about how terrorism and the legal system interact, Hallie hopes to continue her interest in the subject as she continues to work on tPP.